TryOmar/Vacation-System/README.md

 This repository provides a complete learning journey:

 1. **Start with Requirements** - Study the SRS and project scope
-2. **Understand Use Cases** - Analyze UC-1 through UC-12 for modeling techniques
+2. **Understand Use Cases** - Analyze the 12 use cases for modeling techniques
 3. **Study Process Flows** - Review workflow and state diagrams
 4. **Examine Data Models** - Learn data dictionary structures
 5. **Review UI Designs** - Understand wireframe and interface requirements